rjo67/chess/diary.md

 ## 20.10.16

-Position: removed 'emptySquares', since this is just totalPieces.flip
+Position: removed 'emptySquares', since this is just totalPieces.flip 'Piece' is now an interface; introduced AbstractPiece and AbstractBitBoardPiece.
+'King' no longer uses a BitBoard as data structure.

 * Current perft:
 ** 5ply:  164.075.551 moves (  104.968 ms) ( 1563,1 moves/ms)